Skip to Content

 Materials Needed

-Cleaning Tools – Cleaning the tiles is the first step to painting kitchen countertop tiles.
-The materials and tools needed for this step include mild dish soap, sponge, household bleach, household ammonia, and a small stiff-bristled scrub brush or an ordinary toothbrush.
+Cleaning Tools – Cleaning the tiles is the first step.
+The materials and tools needed for this step include mild dish soap, a sponge, household bleach, household ammonia, and a small stiff-bristled scrub brush or an ordinary toothbrush.

 Surface Preparation Materials – Preparing the tile surface requires a 400-grit to 600-grit sandpaper and an orbital sander or sanding block.
 Homeowners also must have blue painter’s tape, tack cloth, and plastic sheets or old newspapers.